Beautiful care or beauty product labels - Early 20th century

 Le Gaulois is a daily French literary and political newspaper founded on July 5, 1868.
 It became the property of press boss Arthur Meyer and was published until 1929 before being merged with the Figaro.
 Due to it large size, this magazine will be sent folded in half.

-French embossed postcard representing a painting of a young girl in a beautiful medallion in Art Nouveau style.
+French postcard representing a young woman surrounded by flowers.
 This postcard dates from 1900s.
-This postcard has been sent but the back is unwritten.
+It has been sent, but the back is almost unwritten.

-Set of 10 French bills of exchange a bookshop of the city of Dijon from 1930s with tax stamps and rubber-stamps.
+Set of 8 French bills of exchange from 1950s with tax stamps and rubber-stamps.

 The last photo shows the back of the bills of exchange.